Aidge demonstration#

 !cat myexport/main.cpp

-To test the export we need to provide input data.
+To test the export, input data must be provided.
 The generate_main_cpp

-function automatically generates an input file using tensor set as an input.
+function automatically generates an input file based on the tensor set as input.

 aidge_core.export_utils.generate_input_file(export_folder="myexport", array_name="fc1_Gemm_input_0", tensor=aidge_core.Tensor(digit.reshape(-1)))